xavibenjamin/dotfiles/README.md

 ## Bugs

-I want this to work for everyone; that means when you clone it down it should work for you even though you may not have `rbenv` installed, for example.
+I want this to work for everyone.
 That said, I do use this as *my* dotfiles, so there's a good chance I may break something if I forget to make a check for a dependency.

 If you're brand-new to the project and run into any blockers, please [open an issue](https://github.com/smithtimmytim/dotfiles/issues/new) on this repository and I'll try to help you out!